 ***FREQUENCY CHANGE FOR MT.
 SICKER, VE7TPS-8***

-You may or may not know that the existing frequency used by the VHF drop at Mt.
-Sicker is the uplink frequency used by the ISS (our network existed before ISS was built).
+You may or may not know that the original frequency used by the VHF drop at Mt.
+Sicker was the uplink frequency used by the ISS (our network existed before ISS was built).

 As such, it has been decided to change the drop frequency at Mt.
 Sicker to move off this channel.

-The new frequency that will be used is 145.610MHz (simplex as before).
+The new frequency is 145.610MHz (simplex as before).
 This frequency has been co-ordinated with the other users at Mt.
 Sicker and poses no intermod risks to anyone.

 1200 Baud Data Repeaters

 As many long time TPARC network users will know, we pioneered the 1200 baud "bit regenerating repeater" back in the early 90's.

 Over time, the modems used to provide this function have grown old and many have passed their bits on to the bit bucket.